emmzypro/alx-airbnb-database/database-adv-script/README.md

 - All bookings, even if the `user_id` is missing or does not match a user.
 This is useful for auditing or seeing "orphan" data.

+# Subqueries in SQL

+This directory contains examples of correlated and non-correlated subqueries for the Airbnb Clone database project.

+## Files
+- **subqueries.sql** – Contains SQL queries demonstrating:
+  - **Non-Correlated Subquery:** Find all properties where the average rating is greater than 4.0.
+  - **Correlated Subquery:** Find users who have made more than 3 bookings.

+## Explanation
+### Non-Correlated Subquery
+The first query uses a subquery to calculate the average rating per property and filters for properties with an average rating above 4.0.
+This subquery runs independently and does not depend on values from the outer query.

+### Correlated Subquery
+The second query uses a correlated subquery that counts the number of bookings for each user (`b.user_id = u.id`).
+The outer query selects users who have more than 3 bookings.
+This subquery runs once for each user in the `users` table.